MasonChinkin/budgetSankey/README.md

 ### Sankey Transition: onchange vs end

 The sankey animation was a nice lesson in onchange vs end.
-I only want to bind new data when the user made a choice by releasing the mouse button, which is the end event.
+I only want to bind new data when the user makes a choice by releasing the mouse button, which is the end event.

 ```javascript
 const slider = d3Slider.sliderHorizontal()